 - Decide if you can provide a UK based guarantor, who guarantees the individual tenant's rent.

 - We will then send you a copy of all the paperwork to sign online.

-From the time of us choosing you to take the property you are interested in you will get 7 days to sign the tenancy agreement, at which point you’ll have secured the secured the property.
+From the time of you choosing to take the property you are interested in, you will get 7 days to sign the tenancy agreement, at which point you’ll have secured the property.

-All of the processes we have can all be completed on a smart phone, tablet or computer, and are really straight forward, with no reliance on the postal system, so 7 days if more than enough time.
+All of the processes we have, can all be completed on a smart phone, tablet or computer, and are really straightforward, with no reliance on the postal system, so 7 days is more than enough time.
 There’s no need to panic, just make sure you communicate with us when prompted, and with your guarantor; it’s going to be your house or flat after all so nobody will be more motivated than you to make sure everything happens quickly.

 The contracts you will sign with us are Assured Shorthold Tenancies which detail, when you are part of a group, you are ‘jointly and severally liable’ for all the rent.
 This type of contract will protect the interests of all parties and are the most commonly used by landlords and letting agents, but there are a few features of the contract you need to be aware of before you get to the stage of thinking about signing it:

 - It is a joint contract with your whole group.
 This means that you are liable for the whole of the rent, so you’re not just signing for your part of the rent, you’re signing for all of it so, if someone drops out of the contract, you could be asked to pay their part of the rent.